SteveGeyer/Firefly/docs/NanoSetup.md

 Edit `install_opencv4.1.0_Nano.sh` and globally replace 4.0.0 with 4.1.0.

-Now create a directory to build in and start the script:
+Finally create a directory to build in and start the script:

 ```
 mkdir ~/opencv4.1.0
 ./install_opencv4.1.0_Nano.sh ~/opencv4.1.0
 ```

+The build and install process takes several hours to complete.
+You will also notice that the external fan will come on at various times during this process.